Italy

 While Matera is technically in Italy’s neighboring Basilicata province, its proximity to the Puglia border makes it an ideal stop on a Puglia road trip itinerary.
 The city–famous for its sassi (rocks)–is becoming an increasingly popular tourist destination in Italy.

-Matera is often been regarded as the “Capadoccia of Italy” because of its trogdolyte dwellings carved into cliffs.
+Matera is often been regarded as the “Cappadocia of Italy” because of its trogdolyte dwellings carved into cliffs.
 The Matera cave dwellings reminded me of Matmata in Tunisia, not only because of its homes carved in rock, but also because both locations are so otherworldly that they have been immortalized in film.
 The rock-hewn houses of Matmata constitute the planet Tatooine in Star Wars and Matera is the setting of the Italian classic “Christ Stopped at Eboli.”

 Rupestrian Church, Matera